Puerto Rico Is Burning Its Dead, And We May Never Know How Many People The Hurricane Really Killed

 The lack of guidelines for creating an official death toll is a recurring problem after large-scale disasters in the US, according to experts, who say there is no federal standard because local coroners and governments have jurisdiction over counting and certifying deaths.

 After Hurricane Katrina, FEMA organized teams of mortuary experts through the Department of Health and Human Services (HHS) — known as Disaster Mortuary Operational Response Teams or DMORT — to assist the state of Louisiana in counting storm-related deaths.
-(Puerto Rico’s health department said they have 40 DMORT personnel assisting the Institute of Forensic Sciences in San Juan.)
+(Puerto Rico’s safety department said they have 40 DMORT personnel assisting the Institute of Forensic Sciences in San Juan.)

 During Katrina, FEMA also contracted Kenyon International, a private company that specializes in recovering and identifying remains after disasters.
 The company has not been contacted by federal agencies or the Puerto Rican government for relief on the island, they told BuzzFeed News.
 FEMA did not respond to a request for comment.